Financial-Times/ui-style-guide/index.md

 ###Origami Buttons

-Origami buttons are designed to not be preset with any colour.
-If your product uses a specific colour pallete you can colour your buttons accordingly.
+Buttons are designed to not be preset with any colour.
+If your product uses a specific colour palette you can colour your buttons accordingly.
 Below are the recommended default settings.

 ####Standard Origami Button